On the impact of short laser pulses on cold diluted plasmas: Discussion, outlook and conclusions

-In section \ref{Wave-breakings} we have shown that $\hat J$ and $\hat\sigma\equiv l\partial \hat s/\partial Z$ fulfill the ordinary Cauchy problem (\ref{basic}).
+In section \ref{Wave-breakings} we have shown that $\hat J$ and $\hat\sigma\equiv \partial \hat s/\partial Z$ fulfill the ordinary Cauchy problem (\ref{basic}).
 Moreover, for $\xi>l$ they fulfill (\ref{pseudoper}), what allows to extend their knowledge from the first period $\xiH$ to all $\xi>l$.
 Consequently, $\hat J,\hat\sigma$ are LQP w.r.t. $\xi$, in the sense (\ref{lin-pseudoper}), with common period $\xiH$.
 Similarly, $J(t,\bX)\equiv \det(\partial \bx_e/\partial \bX)$ fulfills (\ref{pseudoper'}) and is LQP w.r.t. $t$ with period $\tH$, as found in eqs (4-6) of \cite{BraEtAl08}.
 We have also shown that the formulas in closed form (\ref{hatJapprox}), (\ref{hatsigma-approx}) approximate well $\hat J,\hat\sigma$ for small $\xi$, in particular $\xi< l$, and thus allow us to determine the apriori bounds (\ref{cond0}), (\ref{barepsilon-long'''hat}) for $\hJ$ and (\ref{barsigma-bounds0}), (\ref{barsigma-long'''hat}) for $\hat\sigma$ based on the input data.
 As a consequence, (\ref{Lncond'}a) and either (\ref{condNoWB}), or (\ref{condNoWB'}), or (\ref{nowavebreaking}) for all $Z>0$ imply that $\hat J>0$, so that no WBDLPI takes place, and the hydrodynamic description is self-consistent everywhere during the laser-plasma interaction.
 In the NR regime these conditions reduce to (\ref{Lncond}b) and (\ref{NRnowavebreaking}).
 The latter further simplifies to (\ref{NRnowavebreaking2}) if $\widetilde{n_0}(z)$ grows with $z$.
-These inequalities, which involve only the input data $\widetilde{n_0}(z),\Bep(\xi)$, make the qualitative expectations that small and/or slowly varying densities delay WB into quantitative conditions; the latter can be checked in real-time by running on a common notebook some program that can be easily designed using an “off the shelf,” general-purpose numerical package (like {\it Mathematica}).
-In particular, in LWFA experiments a supersonic gas (e.g. hydrogen or helium) jet orthogonal to $\vec{z}$ is hit by the laser pulse and locally converted into a plasma by the front of the pulse itself; even if the pulse hits the jet just outside the nozzle, the corresponding $\widetilde{n_0}(z)$ is smooth, in particular has a continuous first derivative, with logarithmic derivative $d(\log\widetilde{n_0})/dz$ tipically bounded by $\Upsilon=100$cm$^{-1}$, (see e.g. fig. 2 in \cite{HosEtAl02}, or fig. 5 in \cite{VeiEtAl11}).
-In most experimental situations $\hDOu$ is a few micron, so that $\delta$ is very small, and (\ref{nowavebreaking}) is satisfied.
-Hence there is no WBDLPI, and one can successfully predict the evolution of the plasma during and beyond its interaction with the laser pulse, up to the first WB, through a hydrodynamic description, either analitical, or numerical, by fluid simulation codes; the latter are less computationally demanding than PIC codes.
+These inequalities, which involve only the input data $\widetilde{n_0}(z),\Bep(\xi)$, make the qualitative expectations that small and/or slowly varying densities delay WB into quantitative preliminary conditions; the latter can be checked in few seconds by running on a common notebook some program that can be easily designed using an “off the shelf,” general-purpose numerical package (like {\it Mathematica}).
+In particular, in most LWFA experimental situations a supersonic gas (e.g. hydrogen or helium) jet orthogonal to $\vec{z}$ is hit by the laser pulse and locally converted into a plasma by the front of the pulse itself; even if the pulse hits the jet just outside the nozzle, the corresponding $\widetilde{n_0}(z)$ is smooth, in particular has a continuous first derivative, with logarithmic derivative $d(\log\widetilde{n_0})/dz$ typically bounded by $\Upsilon=100$cm$^{-1}$, (see e.g. fig. 2 in \cite{HosEtAl02}, or fig. 5 in \cite{VeiEtAl11}); moreover, $\hDOu$ is a few micron, so that $\delta$ is very small, and (\ref{nowavebreaking}) is satisfied.
+Hence there is no WBDLPI, and one can successfully predict the evolution of the plasma up to the first WB via a hydrodynamic description, either analytical, or numerical, by fluid simulation codes; the latter are less computationally demanding than PIC codes.